-Lauded by the Chicago Sun-Times for his “rich, dark tone and beautiful legato,” Wayne Tigges sings his first performances of the title role of Der fliegende Holländer in a return to the Florentine Opera, Nick Shadow in The Rake’s Progress with the Teatro Municipal de Santiago, Mr. McGuire in Tobias Picker’s Emmeline with Opera Theatre of Saint Louis, and Il conte Gil in Il segreto di Susanna with Opera San Antonio Opera in the 2014-15 season.
+Lauded by the Chicago Sun-Times for his “rich, dark tone and beautiful legato,” Wayne Tigges sings his first performances of the title role of Der fliegende Holländer in a return to the Florentine Opera, Nick Shadow in The Rake’s Progress with the Teatro Municipal de Santiago, Mr. McGuire in Tobias Picker’s Emmeline with Opera Theatre of Saint Louis, Gustavo in Handel’s Faramondo with Brisbane Baroque, and Il conte Gil in Il segreto di Susanna with Opera San Antonio Opera in the 2014-15 season.
 He also joins Opera Philadelphia for Basilio in Il barbiere di Siviiglia as well as Justice Sir Alfred Wills and Colonel Henry B. Isaacson in Morrison’s Oscar.
 Last season, he triumphed in creating the role of Joe St. George in the world premiere of Picker’s Dolores Claiborne with San Francisco Opera.
 He also made his debut with Seiji Ozawa’s Ongaku-juku Festival as Figaro in Le nozze di Figaro, returned to Austin Lyric Opera for his first performances of Scarpia in Tosca, and joined Palm Beach Opera as Basilio in Il barbiere di Siviglia.
 He also joined the Philadelphia Orchestra conducted by Yannick Nézet-Séguin for the First Nazarene in Salome and sang Verdi’s Requiem as a guest artist at Bard College.
 In the summer, he returned to his home state of Iowa to sing the Tutor in Le comte Ory as well as Owen Hart in Dead Man Walking with Des Moines Metro Opera.

 Recent performances include Escamillo in Carmen at the Glyndebourne Festival and with San Diego Opera; Kolenaty in The Makropolous Case with the Opéra National de Paris; and Ariodate in Xerxes, Sam and Wesley in the world premiere of Theofanidis’ Heart of a Soldier, Ariodate in Xerxes, and Zuniga in Carmen with San Francisco Opera.
 He sang Achilla in Giulio Cesare in his Metropolitan Opera debut and returned to the Lyric Opera of Chicago the following season for further performances of the role as well as Basilio in Il barbiere di Siviglia.
 Mr. Tigges enjoys a strong relationship with the Lyric Opera of Chicago where he sang the title role in Le nozze di Figaro to great critical acclaim while still a member of the prestigious Ryan Opera Center (formerly Lyric Opera Center for American Artists).
 Also with the company, he sang Snook in Bolcom’s A Wedding, Capulet in Roméo et Juliette, Angelotti in Tosca, Sam in Un ballo in maschera, and Bonze in Madama Butterfly.